 The 2015 IT publication InfoWorld defines robotic process automation (RPA) as “robotic” software that organizations configure to capture and interpret actions of existing applications employed in various business processes.
 Once RPA software has been trained to understand specific processes, it can then automatically process transactions, manipulate data, trigger responses, and communicate with other systems as necessary (InfoWorld, March 23, 2015).
 This RPA definition is over 10 years old but still holds true today.
 Can you believe that RPA has been around that long?

-For those less technical: RPA is being used to digitize many of the manual, repetitive internal or external Utility Bill Management processes that have previously resulted in less speed, accuracy, and control.
+For those less technical: RPA is being used for digitizing many of the manual, repetitive internal or external Utility Bill Management processes that have previously resulted in less speed, accuracy, and control.

 RPA and the Billing Lifecycle

 Robotic process automation is making bill payments a key enabler and vital part of Utility Management.
-Now with RPA, the software easily and efficiently manages every aspect of the billing lifecycle without human intervention.
+With RPA, the software easily and efficiently manages every aspect of the billing lifecycle without human intervention.